 The signs and symptoms can include those related to a form of spina bifida called myelomeningocele that nearly always accompanies Chiari malformation type II.
 In myelomeningocele, the backbone and the spinal canal haven't closed properly before birth.

-Signs and symptoms may include:
+Symptoms may include:

-- Changes in breathing pattern
+- · Changes in breathing pattern

 - Swallowing problems, such as gagging

-- Quick downward eye movements
+- · Quick downward eye movements

-- Weakness in arms
+- · Weakness in arms